HudaLatheef/OTP-Authentication/README.md

-# geminos_test
+# Authentication using OTP

--A  Flutter project for Authentication of mobile app using OTP.
+-A  Flutter project for Authentication of app using OTP.
 -App includes show simple notification.